vectordotdev/vector/rfcs/2021-02-23-6531-performance-testing.md

 feature to examine a config and make suggestions or point out easily detected issues, a disk buffer being configured to use a read-only filesystem, say.

+Note that the work described here is also reflected in [Issue 4660](https://github.com/timberio/vector/issues/4660).
+We should also consider that the interface -- a sub-command -- is not the mechanism and leave open the possibility for multiple interfaces to the same diagnostic information.

 Does not address:

 * Regression from Increased Instrumentation